 With over 70% of the watershed classified as “developed”, the Anacostia is constantly threatened by urban pollutants like stormwater, sewage, and most noticeably, litter and debris.
-The Anacostia is one of only two rivers in the United States that the EPA has deemed “impaired by trash”, imposing a total maximum daily load (TMDL) for the river.
+The Anacostia is one of only three rivers in the United States that the EPA has deemed “impaired by trash”, imposing a total maximum daily load (TMDL) for the river.
 Anacostia Riverkeeper’s work in trash mitigation is vital to both Maryland and the District of Columbia in helping them reduce the River’s TMDL.

 Through trash cleanups, innovative technologies like Bandalong® trash traps and Seabins®, and hard work from our volunteers, we are working towards a trash free Anacostia.

-*Totals updated quarterly
+Totals from Clean Waterways Cleanups, updated quarterly

 Bandalong® Litter Traps are custom-designed litter traps that are installed in-stream to capture floatable trash without obstructing the flow of water or harming wildlife.